 Studies show that collagen is fantastically effective for wound healing, bone strength, and joint pain.
 Making sure wounds heal quickly, bones stay robust, and joint pain is kept to a minimum are all vital for athletes.

-Supplementing with collagen also protects the integrity of your ligaments and tendons and reduces the risk of musculoskeletal injury, making collagen ideal for injury prevention.
+Supplementing with collagen also protects the integrity of your ligaments and tendons and reduces the risk of musculoskeletal injury, making collagen ideal for sports injury prevention.

 Most collagen supplements are made from the skin and connective tissues of cows, pigs, or chickens.
 These types of collagen are rich in amino acids that are essential for gut health, skin health, and joint health.